Jack Gets in the Game: Plot

 Jack realizes that his boss Don Geiss (Rip Torn) is hinting that he will retire and believes that he, Jack, is a definite candidate to take over Don's job, as the CEO of General Electric.
 Jack's only other opposition is Devon, who has returned from the west coast, only now with a fiancée who happens to be Kathy Geiss (Marceline Hugot), Don's daughter.
 Upon returning, Devon, who is secretly gay, finds out from Kenneth Parcell (Jack McBrayer) about Jack's secret heart attack.
 At a gathering at Don's house, the pair face off against one another during a game of football.
 The two mock and try to sabotage each other, before Devon starts to chokes on food, and Jack nearly lets him die before saving him, on the condition he stop sabotaging Jack.
-As Jack doubts his motives and actions, Geiss tells him that Devon told him about the heart attack, but tells Jack that he is still in good condition, and that Geiss himself will likely retire soon, with Jack being on his shortlist of candidates to run GE.
+As Jack questions his own motives and actions, Geiss tells him that Devon told him about the heart attack, but tells Jack that he is still in good condition, and that Geiss himself will likely retire soon, with Jack being on his shortlist of candidates to run GE.

 Tracy is still struggling with his marriage to Angie, who had thrown him out of their family home.
 Later in this episode, the pair reconcile, but only if Tracy allows for Angie to follow him to make sure that he isn't having an affair.

 Jenna becomes attached to her newly gained fat when a mishap during a sketch, on TGS with Tracy Jordan, brings her large amounts of attention from the public.
 Liz Lemon (Tina Fey) is still re-adjusting to life outside of a relationship.
 After an argument with Jenna, she decides to move on by finishing building an unassembled desk (which ends up uneven).